About the T.I.C.

 - Organize a general assembly of the membership in October each year for business and technical presentations.
 The location is chosen so that a tour of a member company or industry associated facility in the area may be included in the programme.
 Guests may attend.

-- Organize a longer symposium in October about every five years for business and technical presentations, sometimes with tours of member company or industry associated company facility may in the area.
+- Organize a longer symposium in October about every five years for business and technical presentations, sometimes with a tour of a member company or industry associated facility in the area.